Reality Harvester: Nature after Data after Nature (2020-22)

 In collaboration with Benj Gerdes, Lisa Trogen Devgun and Jacob Broms Engblom

-Reality Harvester is a monument erected for a research project conducted under a pandemic in a world with increasingly torn map territory relations.
-It takes form as both a book and a website.
+Reality Harvester is a research project culminating in a book and a website.

 Image credit: Persson Valijani